-B. Riley Financial Advisor Q&A Series: David Gurievsky, Independent Financial Advisor
+B. Riley Wealth Management Q&A Series: David Gurievsky, Independent Financial Advisor

 David Gurievsky is a Florida-based independent advisor with B. Riley Wealth Management who is focused on helping his clients retire comfortably.
 His aptitude for relationship-building has kept him at the top of his game for more than thirty years.
 When he’s not managing his busy wealth management practice, he enjoys following his beloved New Orleans Saints.
 Read on to learn more about David and how he maintains his passion for managing clients’ financial futures.